 - Website Visitors:

 - IronNet may elect to run mass marketing free trial campaigns where users and company information may be collected.
-Customers who sign up for and are qualified to participate in the free trial may be required to forward various logs for analysis by IronNet’s back-end analytics solutions.
+Customers who sign up for and are qualified to participate in the free trial may be required to forward information for analysis by IronNet’s solutions.
 This service is free and voluntary.
-IronNet does not hereby commit to remediate nor to mitigate any found threats/exploits in customers’ logs.
+IronNet does not commit to remediate nor to mitigate any found threats/exploits in customers’ logs.

-- IronNet tracks advertisement fraud and provides this service to selected and qualified customers.
+- Certain IronNet services track advertisement fraud and provide this service to selected and qualified customers.
 This entails tracking and submitting users’ behaviors to IronNet’s back-end analytics solutions.
 Only suspicious behaviors are submitted to IronNet customers.
 Users’ cookies, browser information, document referral URL, source IP address, geolocation, and other metrics may be collected and reported if the behavior correlates with fraud behaviors.
 Customer logs will be kept only for as long as required to fulfill the purposes for which they were collected.

-- IronNet also allows you to create a support ticket from our IronNet Partner Portal.
+- IronNet may allow you to create a support ticket from our IronNet Partner Portal.
 These services will authenticate your identity and provide access to another third-party platform for use related to authorized IronNet customers.
 Non-customer information is not collected and non-customers cannot use the Partner Portal.

 - Third-party providers of business contact information, including mailing addresses, job titles, email addresses, phone numbers, intent data (or user behavior data), IP addresses, social media profiles, LinkedIn URLs, and custom profiles may be gathered for purposes of targeted advertising, delivering relevant email content, event promotion, and profiling.

 - Platforms such as GitHub to manage code check-ins and pull requests.
-If you participate in an open source or community development project, we may associate your code repository username with your community account so we can inform you of program changes that are important to your participation or relating to additional security requirements.
+If you participate in an open source or community or other development project associated with us, we may associate your code repository username with your community account so we can inform you of program changes that are important to your participation or relating to additional security requirements.